electron/electron/docs/api/app.md

 * `event` Event
 * `type` String - A string identifying the event.
 Maps to [`NSUserActivity.activityType`](https://developer.apple.com/library/ios/documentation/Foundation/Reference/NSUserActivity_Class/index.html#//apple_ref/occ/instp/NSUserActivity/activityType).
 * `userInfo` Object - Contains app-specific state stored by the activity on another device.
+Currently only string data is supported.

 Emitted during [handoff](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/Handoff/HandoffFundamentals/HandoffFundamentals.html) when an activity from a different device wants to be resumed.
 You should call `event.preventDefault()` if you want to handle this